History of Australian currency: Australian dollar

 When Australia was part of the fixed-exchange sterling area, the exchange rate of the Australian dollar was fixed to the pound sterling at a rate of A$1 = 8 U.K. shillings (A$2.50 = UK£1).
 In 1967, Australia effectively left the sterling area, when the pound sterling was devalued against the US dollar and the Australian dollar did not follow.
-Instead, Australia pegged the Australian dollar to the United States dollar at a rate of A$1 = US$1.12.
+Instead, in 1971, Australia pegged the Australian dollar to the United States dollar at a rate of A$1 = US$1.12.

 Since 1969, the Royal Australian Mint in Canberra has produced all Australian coins.
 Until 1970, the Melbourne and Perth Mints operated under the jurisdiction of the Royal Mint, as had the Sydney Mint until it was closed in 1926.

 On 12 December 1983, the newly elected Labor government, led by Prime Minister Bob Hawke and with Paul Keating as the Treasurer, moved the Australian dollar onto a floating exchange rate.
 Since the float, the Australian dollar has fluctuated from a low of 47.75 US cents in April 2001 to a high of US$1.10 in July 2011.

 On 27 September 2012, the Reserve Bank of Australia stated that it had ordered work on a project to upgrade the current banknotes.
 The upgraded banknotes would incorporate a number of new future proof security features and include Braille dots for ease of use of the visually impaired.
-The first new banknotes (of the $5 denomination) were issued from 1 September 2016, and the other denominations were issued in the coming years.
+The first new banknotes (of the $5 denomination) were issued from 1 September 2016, and the other denominations were issued in following years.